-We prepared UCL Fantasy tips that focus on best captain, cheap picks with good fixtures, balls recovered and at the end on our scout selection.
+Here are our UCL Fantasy tips regarding the best captain, cheap picks with good fixtures, balls recovered, and our own scout team selection.

-Hopefully, our tips will help you to make a good decision about your squad before the first kick-off of the third round of Champions League.
+Hopefully, our tips will help you to make a good decision about your fantasy squad before the first kick-off of the MD3 of Champions League.

 Let’s dive in.

 Let’s look at who do we consider to be the best captain for UCL Fantasy Matchday 3.

 Tuesday captain pick: De Bruyne (BRU (A))

 For Tuesday, the most appealing fixtures for captaincy are Club Brugge vs. Manchester City, Sachtar vs. Real Madrid and PSG vs. Leipzig.
 Picking a captain from Man City game could be very rewarding.
 However, we cannot really know right now, who will start for citizens.

 BUT, we will know the City lineup before the deadline of MD3!
 That is going to be great advantage for UCL Fantasy mangers on wildcard or on limitless wildcard.
 They can bring in City player they want just before the deadline after they know whether he starts.
 Kevin de Bruyne would be our pick, if he starts.

 Other captain picks for Tuesday: Mahrez, Benzema, Mbappe, Salah, Haaland